deltea/grounded-2025/JOURNAL.md

 Created On: "8/11/2025"
 ---

-# 💳 pcb business card

-this my very own personalized pcb business card that links to my website when tapped!

 ## sunday 8/10

 created a new project and started to work on the basic design for the pcb! i quickly finished making the schematic, and i'm wondering which color i should use for the board... black looks super sleek, but i kinda hate how there isn't a gray color. the blue one has a darker shade of blue, which is nice, but it looks a bit more generic. i think i'm probably gonna go with black, since it fits my website.